SamaanAnalyst/Crowdfunding-Analysis/README.md

 4. Many of the campaigns missed their goal amount by a small margin.
 By calculating the percentage funded for each campaign and applying a color scale from red (minimum) to blue (maximum), we could easily judge the outcome and determine how close a campaign came to reaching -and in some cases, exceeding their funding goal.<br> [Crowdfunding Excel file.](Data/crowdfunding_StarterBook.xlsx)

-5. We looked through donations to determine how much money people have pledged to campaigns historically and calculated the average donation to estimate the appropriate incentive to use in the *Fever* Kickstarter advertisement.
+5. We looked through donations to determine how much money people have pledged to campaigns historically and calculated the average donation to estimate the appropriate incentive to use in the *Fever* Kickstarter advertisement.The median donation for successful US plays' campaigns was $69 and the average donation ranged from $3.25 to $1,000, while the average donation range for failed campaigns was ($0 - $1250) and a median of $29.

 6. Louise's focus is on fundraising for the theater.
 Hence, we analyzed the outcomes of 1,393 theater campaigns out of 4,114 records and found that theater kickstarters were the most popular in all countries.<br>